A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Advanced RAG Approaches

-Implicit memory, analogous to human implicit memory \cite{gabrieli1988impaired,corkin2002s,bayley2005failure}, represents knowledge that is deeply embedded but not consciously accessible.
+\textit{Implicit Memory.} Implicit memory, analogous to human implicit memory \cite{gabrieli1988impaired,corkin2002s,bayley2005failure}, represents knowledge that is deeply embedded but not consciously accessible.
 Just as humans develop unconscious skills like riding a bicycle or typing without conscious thought, RAG systems encode implicit knowledge within their model parameters through training.
 This form of memory manifests through the pre-trained weights of both retriever and generator components, storing global knowledge and domain-specific patterns that are frequently accessed during inference.
 While implicit memory enables fast inference and provides a foundation for general knowledge, it shares limitations with its human counterpart: it's costly to acquire, difficult to modify, and not directly interpretable.
 Updates to this type of memory typically require model retraining.

-\textit{Explicit Memory.} Explicit memory parallels human explicit memory \cite{parkin1990differential} - the conscious recollection of facts and experiences.
-In RAG systems, it serves as a compressed, structured representation of long-term knowledge that captures high-level understanding of information sources.
-Unlike simple document retrieval, explicit memory stores abstract representations such as comprehensive understanding of entire books, user behavior patterns over time, or structured summaries of knowledge bases.
+\textit{Explicit Memory.} Explicit memory parallels human explicit memory \cite{parkin1990differential}, the conscious recollection of facts and experiences.
+In RAG systems, it serves as a compressed, structured representation of long-term knowledge capturing high-level understanding of information sources.
+Unlike simple document retrieval, explicit memory stores abstract representations such as understanding of entire books, user behavior patterns, or structured summaries of knowledge bases.
 This intermediate form between raw text and model parameters enables efficient storage while maintaining semantic richness.
-It operates at a medium access frequency, supporting stable but updatable knowledge representation.
-The key advantage of explicit memory lies in its ability to maintain holistic understanding that cannot be achieved through simple passage retrieval, while still remaining more flexible than implicit memory encoded in model parameters.
+It operates at medium access frequency, supporting stable yet updatable knowledge representation.
+The key advantage of explicit memory lies in its ability to preserve holistic understanding unattainable through simple passage retrieval while remaining more flexible than implicit memory encoded in model parameters.

 \textit{Working Memory.} Working memory mirrors human short-term memory \cite{cowan2001magical,cowan2012working}, serving as a temporary storage for immediate processing.
 In RAG systems, this manifests as the retrieved plain text chunks that are incorporated into the prompt context window, along with recent conversation history and intermediate computation results.
 Just as humans maintain recent information in mind while performing complex tasks, RAG's working memory temporarily holds relevant retrieved passages to inform the current generation task.
 This type of memory is characterized by high-frequency access, rapid updates with each new task, and temporary storage.
 It faces similar capacity constraints to human working memory - it's limited by computational resources and context window size, just as humans can only hold a finite amount of information in immediate awareness.
 The retrieved passages in the prompt serve as the temporary workspace where the model processes and synthesizes information to generate appropriate responses.